ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 });
 </snippet>

-The following example demonstrates add / update and remove operations via the transaction API.
+The following example demonstrates add / update and remove operations via the Server-Side Transaction API.
 Note the following:

 - **Add Above Selected** - adds a row above the selected row using the`addIndex` property as rows are added at the end by default.
 - **Updated Selected** - updates the 'current' value on the selected row.